 What are English comparatives and superlatives?

-This is the first of five lessons about Comparatives and Superlatives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of five chapters about Comparatives and Superlatives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of grammatical comparison